Train-In-Blocks-Ltd/Landing/content/5-ways-this-blog-will-benefit-you.md

 ## 4. A chance to connect
 You're not alone in your journey.
 Find other similar minded individuals to collaborate and share ideas with.
 You never know what type of professional network you'll be able to build.

-To achieve this, we'll release posts to celebrate achievements by trainers and coaches alike and share their social platforms with you.
-Simply get in contact and help us build a community.
+To achieve this, we'll celebrate the achievements made by trainers and coaches alike and share their social platforms with you.
+Let's build a community.

 <br/><br/>

 ![It's free](../static/blog-img/01/like.svg)

 ## 5. It's free
 Knowledge is power, it's even better when it's free.
+Expect great articles on the upcoming trends and research surrounding the health and fitness industry.

 <br/><br/>